meis-git/meis-git/README.md

 - 👋 Hi, I’m Mei (She/her).
 Welcome to @meis-git!
-- Computational social scientist, specializing in time-series analysis on labor market and family dynamics.
+- Computational social scientist, specializing in time-series analysis on labor market and health dynamics.
 - In-progress projects

   1. The Impact of Field of Study in College on Individual's Employment Dynamics and Wage Trajectories.